 Ellern Mede Ridgeway inpatient / outpatient hospital in Mill Hill London

 Ellern Mede Barnet inpatient / outpatient hospital in Barnet, London

 Our NHS Referrals Officer or Private Patient Co-ordinator will advise you after you fill in the appropriate form on our website for an enquiry.
-See https://ellernmede.org/making-an-enquiry/ Due to high demand, we can only accept enquiries from our website at this time.
+See https://ellernmede.org/making-an-enquiry/ Due to high demand the best way to apply is always via our website.

 We see patients develop the confidence to face challenges that previously seemed insurmountable.
-We give the patient as much time as they need to grow stronger at their own pace, but discharge planning is evident throughout every programme.
+We never give up.
+We give the patient as much time as they need to grow stronger at their own pace, Discharge planning is evident throughout every programme.